The Bankrate promise

 Ink Business Preferred vs. Amex Business Gold spending example

-Using the same example with the Amex Business Gold, say you earn the 70,000-point welcome offer by spending $10,000 on business travel purchases in three months — worth $700 in flights booked through the American Express travel portal.
-Thanks to the card’s 4X category, you would earn 40,000 points on that spending too, for a total of 110,000 points.
-Those points are worth $1,375 when you book flights through Amex Travel or even up to $2,200 toward Amex transfer partner travel.
-Note, of course, you will pay a $295 annual fee.
+Using the same example with the Amex Business Gold, say you earn the 70,000-point welcome offer by spending $10,000 on business travel purchases in three months.
+Amex points are worth 1 cent each when you redeem for flights through the American Express travel portal, giving this bonus a baseline value of $700.
+Thanks to the card’s 4X category, you would also earn 40,000 points on that spending, giving you a total of 110,000 points worth $1,100 when you book flights through Amex Travel.

 Why should you get the Ink Business Preferred?